Nate Newton (American football): Life after football

 On March 21, 1991, he was arrested at an illegal dog fight which he was a major contributor to.
-He himself owned 14 pit bulls.
+He owned 14 pit bulls.

-On November 4, 2001, police in St. Martin Parish, Louisiana, arrested Newton after he was found to have 213 pounds of marijuana during a traffic stop of Newton's white van.
-Five weeks later, on December 12, 2001, Newton was again stopped in Texas and was arrested after a search of his vehicle revealed he possessed 175 pounds of marijuana.
+On November 4, 2001, police in St. Martin Parish, Louisiana, arrested Newton after they found him with 213 pounds of marijuana during a traffic stop of his white van.
+Five weeks later, on December 12, 2001, Newton was again stopped in Texas and arrested after a search of his vehicle revealed 175 pounds of marijuana.
 He was convicted and sentenced to 30 months in federal prison for drug trafficking.
-He has since reportedly gone straight, renouncing his past and turning his life around.
+He has since reportedly gone straight, renounced his past, and turned his life around.
 He later spoke to children involved in athletics about his past.

+On 12 February 2026, Newton was pardoned by United States President Donald Trump.

-In April 2010, Newton, who once weighed as much as 411 pounds, underwent "vertical gastrectomy", a surgical operation, by Dr. David Kim, that removes up to 75 percent of a patient's stomach and staples the remainder.
-He has lost 175 pounds and as of November 2010, weighed 220 pounds—his lightest weight since high school.
+In April 2010, Newton, who once weighed as much as 411 pounds, underwent "vertical gastrectomy", a surgical operation, by Dr. David Kim, which removes up to 75 percent of a patient's stomach and staples the remainder.
+He lost 175 pounds and as of November 2010, weighed 220 pounds—his lightest since high school.

 Newton has done radio broadcast work with KESN in the Dallas–Fort Worth metroplex and is a regular contributor to various podcasts broadcast by dallascowboys.com.

 Personal life

 Newton is the older brother of Tim Newton, who also played in the NFL as a defensive tackle for nine seasons.
 Tim played for The Minnesota Vikings, Kansas City Chiefs, and Tampa Bay Buccaneers.

 Newton's son, Nate III (nicknamed Tré), was a running back at Carroll High School in Southlake, Texas, and was a key contributor for the Dragons' two consecutive 5A football state championship teams in 2005 and 2006.
-Tré would go on to play running back for the University of Texas, although his career was cut short due to re-occurring injuries.
+Tré went on to play running back for the University of Texas, although his career was cut short due to recurring injuries.
 Nate's second son, King, played for the University of Texas at San Antonio.

 Newton is a member of the North Dallas Community Bible Church.